Grooming the English Cocker Spaniel

 Brush the entire coat with a slicker or pin brush, then follow with a comb to find and remove tangles.
 Consistency is the secret: frequent, gentle grooming prevents painful dematting sessions and helps keep the coat silky and full.

 The body can be maintained through careful thinning, light clipping, or hand work depending on coat type and lifestyle.
-Over-clipping can make the coat appear fluffy or overly curly.
-Aim for a clean outline that follows natural coat growth.
+Over-clipping can make the coat appear fluffy or overly curly — aim for a clean outline that follows natural coat growth.

 The head should look refined and clean without bulk.
 Excess coat is carefully thinned, plucked, or clipped as needed to keep the expression open and the silhouette elegant.
 Under the ears, trimming and thinning can improve airflow and help reduce moisture retention.

-The skirt line is not straight—more of a natural inverted curve from the breastbone to the pelvis.
+The skirt line is not straight — more of a natural inverted curve from the breastbone to the pelvis.
 Heavy coats may need thinning along the ribs so feathering falls naturally and does not stick out during movement.
+Leg feathering should enhance structure without dragging the ground: foreleg feathering should flow backward from the elbow, and hind feathering is shaped around the stifle and tapered neatly toward the knuckle for a balanced, athletic finish.
+Where furnishings are thin, a light working of Silhouette through the skirt and leg feathering builds body without stiffness.

 The tail should taper cleanly from root to tip with a neat finish.
 Feet are trimmed close around the toes for a rounded appearance, and hair between pads is carefully removed for cleanliness and traction.

 For a polished result, use a breed-appropriate dog shampoo first, then follow with conditioner to improve manageability, reduce static, and protect the coat from brushing wear.
 Blow dry while brushing in the direction of coat growth to preserve smoothness and structure.
+Always include routine checks of nails, ears, and teeth as part of your grooming schedule.